michaeldorner/BeeTee/README.md

 ##Abstract

-Because it is not trivial to use a private iOS framework, I implemented a demo application for the `BluetoothManager.framework` in iOS 7.
-I have not used the ARC.
+Because it is not trivial to use a private iOS framework, I implemented a demo application for the `BluetoothManager.framework` in ≥ iOS 7.

+BeeTee offers two approaches, depending on what you want to try:
+* An wrapper class called `MDBluetoothManager`, where you can easily interact with the underlaying `BluetoothManager.framework` without any deeper knowledge about `BluetoothManager.framework`.
+* Because all of my implementation is open, you can study the underlaying `BluetoothManager.framework` and how it works - but look out, it is not trivial.

 Based on the [AppStore guideline §2.5](https://developer.apple.com/appstore/resources/approval/guidelines.html) not to use private (undocumented) functions it is not possible to publish apps with the `BluetoothManager.framework` in the AppStore.
 You may need a valid membership of the [iOS Developer Program](https://developer.apple.com/programs/ios/), because it makes sense that this app and framework does not work in the simulator.